 In this video, Bill Ferguson demonstrates a subnetting error on a connection between routers.
 Learn how to resolve issues like these by subnetting in your head.

-Just like in our example.…Now these two routers are right next to each other,…their interfaces are point to point.…And they're electrically connected to each other.…What do I mean by electrically connected to each other?…Well, if on Router2 I were to type sh cdp nei,…
+Now, these two routers are right next to each other.…Their interfaces are point-to-point.…And they're electrically connected to each other.…What do I mean by electrically connected to each other?…Well, if on Router2, I were to type sh cdp nei…he says, "Well I see Router1."…

 Discover how IP addresses are constructed and how to understand them better by relating them to a picture rather than converting binary numbers or memorizing charts.
 Learn the benefits that subnetting in your head provides in every aspect of IT networking, including routing protocols, access control lists, and network address translation.
 Then walk through Bill's four-step method, which leverages the rules that were used to create the original classful IP addressing schemes.
 Using this method, students can learn to "see" the IP addresses for each subnet.
 Watch the technique in action, and then practice what you've learned using the audio guides in chapter five, which provide auditory cues as you subnet in your head.